Adren98/GAME-SALES-AND-RATINGS-1015-SC3/README.md

 # Conclusion

 * Contrary to popular belief, Game Ratings do not very accurately determine game sales
-* Since there are weak correlations between ratings, platform and genre and sales, this means that they may not be sufficient to determine the final sales of each game
+* Since there are weak correlations between our indicators and the sales of games, this means that they may not be sufficient to determine the final sales of each game
 * Additionally, there are other factors affecting the sales as well, such as marketing strategies and player sentiment
-* Hence, these categories and indicators should not be used as the primary indicators
+* Hence, these indicators should not be used as the primary indicators

 ***